 The School’s library is home to nearly 2,000 texts, books, and periodicals focused on boat building and other maritime subjects.
 Students also receive a library card for the local Les Cheneaux Community Library where they have access to the Inter-Library Loan program.

 Additionally, there are printers, scanners, photocopiers, and laptop computers available for student use.
 Secure WiFi specifically for student use is available campuswide.

 Great Lakes Boat Building School does not currently provide on-campus housing, nor does the School guarantee housing for its students.
 Most students choose to live in either Cedarville or Hessel (which is 3 miles west of the School).

 Our academic year is based on the local tourism off-season and there are many cabins and cottages available for rent at special GLBBS student monthly rates.
 A number of local hotels also provide a special monthly rate for GLBBS students.
 We encourage students to check out these establishments first as they are located closest to campus:

 Students may choose to receive mail and packages at the GLBBS address.
 Each student is given an inbox in the classroom to receive mail and communication from the School.
 GLBBS.org email addresses and webmail services are available for students.
-See the Director of Student Services for details.
+See the Director of Administration for details.

 The Les Cheneaux Area and Upper Peninsula provide plenty of opportunity for outdoor activities no matter the season.
 Students are encouraged to explore the many wonders of the Eastern Upper Peninsula after class and on weekends.